lkoepsel/findpi/README.md

 Once implemented, the steps to connect in a new network are:
 1. Determine the IP address of your host system.
 2. Using any platform, *Windows*, *macOS* or *Linux*, enter the IP address into a specific file on the *RPi* SD card.
 3. Place the SD card in the RPi and power it up.
-Start the hello_server application on your host system and wait for the *ping*.
+Start the findpi_server application on your host system and wait for the *ping*.

 ## Installation
 ### 1. Requirements